 Help-Seeking Factors Mind Map (v1.1)

 To learn which published studies examined which sets of factors in this Mind Map, check out the Help-Seeking Factors Mind Map Citations Table, which you can also download as an Excel file.
-This table contains information about what factor relationships have been studied, what instruments/subscales were used to measure those factors, the APA-style citation for the studies used to build the Mind Map, and (for certain studies) the effect size of the relationship between two given factors.
+This table contains information about what factor relationships have been studied, what measures were used to measure those factors, the APA-style citation for the studies used to build the Mind Map, and (for certain studies) the effect size of the relationship between two given factors.